Edge modes and symmetry-protected topological states in open quantum systems: Model

 When spin-flip-symmetry-preserving perturbations such as $H_{xx}$ are added, up to a critical strength, edge modes are guaranteed to exist in the ground state and their mutual anticommutation is protected (since the SPT phase is characterized by a discrete value, it cannot change smoothly).
 However, their explicit form changes, developing an exponential tail away from the edge.
 Beyond the critical value, the discrete invariant characterizing the projective representations of the $\mathds{Z}_2\cross \mathds{Z}_2$ changes abruptly, the phase becomes topologically trivial, and the edge modes are lost~\cite{PhysRevB.96.165124}.

 The possibility for these modes to exist, and hence the non-trivial SPT phase, can be detected by degeneracies in the entanglement spectrum~\cite{PhysRevB.81.064439,PhysRevB.102.235157}, which are four-fold in the cluster model.
+The entanglement spectrum is the spectrum of the reduced density matrix of the state, obtained by partially tracing out a sub-region of the spin chain.
 Intuitively, cutting the system in two pieces and discarding one half in order to compute their entanglement introduces ambiguity in the state due to the cutting of the global $G_{o/e}$ symmetries, creating a degenerate mixture of possible states on the remaining half of the system (see Appendix~\ref{app:cluster-degeneracy} for details).
 Later, this feature will provide a key probe of SPT order along quantum trajectories.

 Different SPT phases can be distinguished by string order parameters that measure a global order~\cite{PhysRevB.86.125441}.
 For a symmetry acting on local sites with $u_i$, such that $U=\prod_{i} u_i$, and edge operators $O^{L/R}$, a general string order parameter is defined as